suchov/suchov.github.io/cv.md

 layout: page
 permalink: /cv/
 ---

-Result-oriented **Engineering Manager** with 12+ years of people management experience.
+Result-oriented **Engineering Manager** with 19+ years of experience.
 Excel in building offshore and onsite teams, deep practical knowledge in leadership and motivation.
-Extensive experience in R&D, Product Development, Engineering, QC, and a full cycle of delivery.
+Extensive experience in R&D, Product Development, Engineering, QC, and a full delivery cycle.

 #### Professional Experience